 PhotoSpring

-The PhotoSpring digital frame features high-definition video playback, accommodating longer clips without compromising quality.
-You can also upload videos of up to 1 GB and customize your content by adding captions, etc. While other brands often impose fees for video features, PhotoSpring includes this capability at no extra charge, so you can enjoy your videos without the burden of subscription costs.
+The PhotoSpring digital frame features high-definition video playback, handling longer clips without compromising quality.
+You can upload videos of up to 1GB and customize your content by adding captions and more.
+While other brands often charge for video features, PhotoSpring includes this capability at no extra cost, so you can enjoy your videos without subscription fees.

 Aura

-The frame supports video playback of clips up to 30 seconds long.
+The Aura frame supports video playback of clips up to 30 seconds long.
 Unlike PhotoSpring, you need a subscription to unlock additional features, such as adding captions and creating albums to personalize your viewing experience.

 Skylight

-PhotoSpring vs Aura vs Skylight: Sharing Images via Google Photos Account
+PhotoSpring vs Aura vs Skylight: Sharing Images via Google Photos

 PhotoSpring